top of page

 Legacies first appeared in 1869 and continued irregularly to be received until 1910 a total of 29 legacies amounted to $43,642.
 The trust fund established under the will of Elisha J. Ashton should have special mention.
 Mr. Ashton, an Englishman, came to this country well before the Civil War, later returning to England where he died in 1880, leaving no heirs.
 “The Temporary Asylum for Discharged Female Prisoners, at or near Dedham, Massachusetts” was one of the 25 charities named as beneficiaries of a perpetual trust established under Mr. Ashton’s will.
 Each organization was to receive equal shares of the annual income from the trust.
 Another provision stated, “In case of discontinuance of any of the said Societies, the said income shall be divided among the remaining societies on the said schedule. “ Many changes have taken place in the number and objectives of the various charitable organizations, which have been or remain income beneficiaries of the Ashton Trust.
 However, Provided an organization continues to function for charitable purposes not entirely unrelated to its original objectives (regardless of name changes or mergers, etc.), It will remain a beneficiary, sharing equally with other remaining beneficiaries.
 It is important, therefore, that the Asylum’s original incorporation of 1864 should never be discontinued, for it would mean the loss of the Ashton Trust income.
 In 1909 the annual receipt from the Ashton Trust was $1600; in 1968 it was $7000.
 In 1999 it totaled $58,000.

 From 1900 to 1910 there was an ever-increasing worry about the future of the Asylum that concerned both financial support and the gradual fading away of the opportunity to rehabilitate ex-prisoners.
-During this time, income declined and the outlook was serious.
-However, the prominence of the supporters, the record of almost fifty years of service for the cause of penology, the numerous bequests, and most important, the character and devoted service of the Board Managers, all led to the conclusion that in some way financial support for ex-prisoners would have continued had not other factors been present.
+During this time, income declined, and the outlook was serious.
+However, the prominence of the supporters, the record of almost fifty years of service for the cause of penology, the numerous bequests, and most important, the character and devoted service of the Board Managers all led to the conclusion that in some way financial support for ex-prisoners would have continued had not other factors been present.

 Attempts were made by the Board to solve the problems in several ways: